How to Select Sealants & Caulk

 Unlike glues, which usually cure as a relatively brittle solid, sealants cure to a tough, flexible, rubbery consistency, adhering to surfaces to prevent water or air from penetrating.
 Because sealants are permanently flexible, they can withstand some movement of the surfaces to which they are bonded without losing adhesion.
-In fact, some products have such a high bonding strength that should be considered eternal bonds.
+The bonding strength of sealants varies from moderate to extremely strong—which in the case of some sealants can be considered nearly permanent.
 Curing time can range from hours to a week or more.
 Some sealants cure most rapidly in the presence of moisture.

 More than anything, the application and the kind of materials you plan to bond will influence what type of sealant you need.
 Determine the material of the surfaces you want to bond or seal and consult the compatibility chart (below).
 Make sure that if the surfaces are dissimilar materials, the sealant works with both of them.

 Temporary or permanent bonding: Some products, like 3M 5200, have a reputation for secure bonding that should not be taken lightly.
 We’ve seen a 10,000 lb. keel which was put on with 5200 that held so strongly, it practically delaminated the hull during an attempted separation.
-Use compounds with less tenacious adhesive qualities if you know that you’ll have to remove the item at a future date, e.g. when bedding deck fittings.
-3M’s Fast Cure 4200 has half the strength of 5200, which allows for disassembly of parts.
+Use compounds with less tenacious adhesive qualities if you know that you’ll have to remove the item at a future date, for example when bedding deck fittings.
+3M’s Fast Cure 4200 has half the strength of 5200, which (with some effort) allows for disassembly of parts.

 We don’t recommend polysulfides for bonding plastic, as they will melt some types.
 You shouldn’t use polysulfide to bed plastic windshields or plastic portlights, either acrylic (Plexiglas) or polycarbonate (Lexan).
 Don’t use it to bed plastic deck fittings or portlight frames, either.
 They’re usually made from ABS or PVC, and polysulfide will attack both.
 You can safely bed plastic fittings made from epoxy, nylon or Delrin with polysulfide.